Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_ncms.rst

 Methods are defined in two java classes:
 `com.softmotions.ncms.mhttl.HttlAsmMethods`
 and `com.softmotions.ncms.mhttl.HttlUtilsMethods`.
-You may learn their code if necessary.
+You may explore their code as you deem necessary.

 com.softmotions.ncms.mhttl .HttlAsmMethods